STEVE INSKEEP, HOST:

 PESCA: This was no mere, go-ahead run - wind-aided though it was.
 This was the first time the Tigers led in the series.
 This was the first time the Giants had trailed, in 56 innings.
 And Cabrera's homer brought some other weird facts to mind, like this - Cabrera had hit 28 home runs in his home ball park during the regular season.
 The Giants had clubbed 31 homers in their home, as an entire team.
 They don't have power.
 They really only have two good hitters.
 How do they do it?

 BUSTER POSEY: Pitching and defense.

 JEREMY AFFELDT: Pitching and defense.

-PESCA: That theory, advanced by, in order, catcher Buster Posey, who hit the Giants' go ahead home run in the 6th; Jeremy Affeldt, who sat down five consecutive Tigers to preserve a tie; and lastly, manager Bruce Bochy, who just might have had the most tactically pristine World Series in modern history.
-But the Tigers and their fans, when they found the score tied at three late, did not stop believing.
+PESCA: That theory, advanced by - in order - catcher Buster Posey, who hit the Giants' go-ahead home run in the sixth; Jeremy Affeldt, who sat down five consecutive Tigers, to preserve a tie; and lastly, manager Bruce Bochy, who just might have had the most tactically pristine World Series in modern history.
+But the Tigers, and their fans, when they found the score tied at three late, did not stop believing.

-The problem for the Tigers is the very lyric that warrants this song's inclusion on the Comerica Park soundtrack.
-When Journey sings about a small town boy...
+PESCA: The problem, for the Tigers, is the very lyric that warrants this song's inclusion on the Comerica Park soundtrack.
+When Journey sings about a small-town boy...

 PESCA: ...it is a fiction.
 There is no South Detroit.
 South Detroit is in Canada.
 And Journey is a San Francisco band.
-Remember that set of facts when I tell you that with the Giants batting in the tenth inning, Ryan Theriot got on and Marco Scutaro singled him home.
-And then closer Sergio Romo struck out the side to preserve the World Series victory.
-Once more Joe Buck on Fox with the call.
+Remember that set of facts when I tell you that with the Giants batting in the 10th inning, Ryan Theriot got on, and Marco Scutaro singled him home.
+And then, closer Sergio Romo struck out the side, to preserve the World Series victory.
+Once more, Joe Buck - on Fox - with the call.